Last Updated on March 29, 2023 by Nellie Huang

 But I would recommend visiting Guanajuato between November and April, when there’s less rainfall than the summer months.
 We visited in March and the weather was glorious and not too cold/warm.
 It was always sunny, but the high altitude meant a very dry climate.

 One of the most popular time to visit Guanajuato is in October, when the Festival Internacional Cervantino takes place.
-Time your trip to visit then and you’ll experience plenty of music, dance, and poetry throughout the city.
+Cervantino is a tribute to the Spanish author, Miguel de Cervantes, who wrote Don Quixote, his influence is still felt all over the city.
+Time your trip to visit during one of the biggest Mexican celebrations and you’ll experience plenty of music, dance, and poetry throughout the city.

 How many days do you need in Guanajuato?